bcgov/rsbc-digital-forms/qa/extension/README.md

 ## Making changes to this extension

-If you want to modify this project, see [DEVELOPER.md](DEVELOPER.md) for tips.
+If you want to make changes to this project, see [DEVELOPER.md](DEVELOPER.md) for details.